2011–12 Montreal Canadiens season: March and April

 Max Pacioretty became the first American-born player in Canadiens history to reach the 30 goal mark during a 5–4 victory on March 8 against the Edmonton Oilers.

 March 10 saw the return of defenceman Andrei Markov to the line-up.
 He registered an assist in the Canadiens 4–1 win against the Vancouver Canucks.
 Markov, who had been sidelined with a torn ACL, played his first game since November 13, 2010, missing almost 16 months of action.

 Erik Cole scored a natural hat-trick just 5:41 after the opening faceoff on March 24 when the Habs defeated the Ottawa Senators 5–1.
 In turn, Cole became the second American-born player in Canadiens history to reach the 30-goal plateau.
 His effort also set a team record for the fastest natural hat-trick to start a game by any Canadiens player.
 Cole finished the season with a record-high 35 goals for an American-born player.

 The Canadiens were officially eliminated from playoff contention in their 76th game of the season following a 4–1 loss to the Philadelphia Flyers on March 24.

 On March 29, team owner Geoff Molson officially relieved Pierre Gauthier of his duties as general manager.
 Bob Gainey was also let go of his duties as special advisor to the GM.
 Molson further announced that former Habs GM Serge Savard would be acting as special advisor to find the next general manager.

 April 1 saw the NHL debut of Gabriel Dumont in a winning cause against the Tampa Bay Lightning.

-Playoffs

-The Canadiens missed the Stanley Cup playoffs for the first time since 2007.